rommapp/romm/README.md

 # Community

 Here are a few projects maintained by members of our community.
-As they are not regularly reviewed by the RomM team, **we recommend you closely review them before use**.
+Since the RomM team does not regularly review them, **we recommend that you review them closely before you use them**.

 - CasaOS app via the [BigBear App Store][big-bear-casaos]
 - [Helm Chart to deploy on Kubernetes][kubernetes-helm-chart] by @psych0d0g

-Join us on discord, where you can ask questions, submit ideas, get help, showcase your collection, and discuss RomM with other users.
+Join us on Discord, where you can ask questions, submit ideas, get help, showcase your collection, and discuss RomM with other users.

 [![discord-invite]][discord-invite-url]